 Engulf is at the Lazy B Ranch in Kentwood, Louisiana which is about an hour and a half/45min from New Orleans.
 Do not arrive before the gates open on the first day unless Engulf has arranged early entry for an art project, theme camp, or volunteer position.
 You will not be let in without approved early entry.

-You must have a valid, unexpired government-issued photo ID, a signed waiver (available at gate), and your ticket to gain entry.
-Upon verifying both photo ID, name on tickets, and signed waivers, you will pass through the gates.
+You must have a valid, unexpired government-issued photo ID and your ticket to gain entry.
+Upon verifying both photo ID, name on tickets, you will pass through the gates.
 No ticket?
 No entry.
 No exceptions.

 There will be absolutely no ticket sales at the Gate…as in zero.